 Atlantic Bridge had also signed a partnership with the D.C.-based lobby group, the American Legislative Exchange Council (ALEC), funded by fossil fuel and tobacco companies and known for pushing bills across the United States which undermine environmental laws. ,

-As International Trade Secretary, Fox works to coordinate international trade deals as the UK begins the process of leaving the EU.
-A US-UK trade deal is top on the agenda, and this has seen Fox hold repeated meetings with D.C.-based think tank the Heritage Foundation, known for supporting climate science denial and being highly influential in shaping the new Trump administration.
-Fox has a long held close relationship with the Heritage Foundation from his work with the Atlantic Bridge, and Fox’s former special adviser Luke Coffey now works at the Heritage Foundation. , ,
+Since the EU referendum, Fox has sought to secure trade deals with other countries as the UK begins the process of leaving the European Union.
+A US-UK trade deal is top of the agenda, which has seen Fox hold meetings with Washington D.C.-based think tank the Heritage Foundation, known for supporting climate science denial and being highly influential in shaping the new Trump administration.
+Fox has a long-held relationship with the foundation from his work at the Atlantic Bridge, and Fox’s former special adviser at the Ministry of Defence, Luke Coffey, now works at the Heritage Foundation. , ,

 Stance on Climate Change

 Fox was criticised for appearing to suggest climate science could be rejected in comments made to the House of Commons.
 He later clarified them, tweeting:

 “I have always taken environmental issues extremely seriously.
 The state of our planet should concern us all.
 There is a clear scientific consensus on climate change, which I fully respect.
 Even those who don’t accept it should want to see our finite resources carefully managed.”

 “In climate change as in all things, we must never let the perfect be the enemy of the good.
 We must focus on a low carbon future but the simple fact is that for the moment, we do require fossil fuels to deliver secure and affordable energy.